 Combining the change to rapid response with cost control is the main challenge for supply chain organisations.
 Fortunately, digitalisation and big data are offering many tools and opportunities to manage this effectively.
 The key is to choose, between a sea of data and solutions, the right data and the right solution that match your company’s needs, which is not easy.

 Willemijn: Supply Chain has to quickly bring together what it says; Supply and Chain.
-Supply in the sense that the requested products need to be supplied on time, in the right location and in the right customer format.
+Supply in the sense that the requested products need to be supplied on time, in the right location and in the right customer format like it was.
+But now with sustainable sourcing as an extra dynamic.
 Chain in the sense that it should be flawless and, more importantly, completely transparent and traceable.
-At Danone, we move together with this flow as we bring our chain up to speed with technology.
+At Danone, we bring our chain up to speed with technology.
 Building forecasts with smart analytics, creating traceability with state of the art technologies and providing service to our end consumers – mums and their babies – via online social platforms.

 What part of your role as a supply chain manager keeps you awake at night?

 Roeland: No worries, this role is not keeping me awake at night .
 We live in very interesting times in general – that makes me enthusiastic and ambitious.
 In the end it’s “just” a profession.
 I am enjoying it and trying to make a difference.